chase-seibert/blog/_posts/2022-07-22-how-to-run-a-zoom-all-hands.md

 This section is often the most valuable part of the All Hands.
 If you put out a call for questions ahead of time, start with those.
 But also take live questions from the audience.
 If you don’t have pre-submitted questions, you may want to “plant” a question asker in the audience, to get the ball rolling.
 Often people are hesitant to be the first one to ask a question.
 If all else fails, you can always “ask yourself” a question.

-Make sure to set aside a lot of time for Q&A. It’s frustrating as an audience member when the regular presentation the time runs over, and time for Q&A is short.
+Make sure to set aside a lot of time for Q&A. It’s frustrating as an audience member when the regular presentation time runs over, and time for Q&A is short.
 A good rule of thumb for a one-hour All Hands is 40 minutes of content, and 20 minutes of Q&A. You should practice presenting your content as a group, to check whether it’s less than 40 minutes.

 # Avoiding Technical Difficulties